When the Court Becomes a Weapon - Legal Abuse After Leaving

 Work with your lawyer to request court orders that limit opportunities for abuse:

 Detailed parenting plans that minimise ambiguity and reduce grounds for dispute.
 Requirements for all communication to go through a court-appointed coordinator or third party.
-Limitations on discovery to prevent fishing expeditions.
+Limitations on requests for documents to prevent fishing expeditions.
 Specifications about what constitutes an “emergency" requiring immediate court intervention.
 Orders that future motions must include documentation of changed circumstances or new information, not just re-litigation of decided issues.

 The more clarity and structure in your orders, the less room for manipulation.